censorship-no-archive/ceno1/README.md

 which it is by default.

-Once you have installed CENOBox in your system, you can re-open a protected browser window by navigating to the CENOBox directory and using the CENO.sh script
+Once you have installed CENOBox in your system, you can re-open a protected browser window by navigating to the CENOBox directory and using the `CENO.sh`
+script:

 ```bash
 cd ~/CENOBox